top of page

 Yes, it's true that finances, circumstances and more can affect where you go and how you live when you get there

 But the good news is that those adjustments can lead to some very pleasant surprises - that's how I discovered the delights of Turkey and Albania.
+I just followed the cheap rent and the good food.
 As it turns out, "I just go where it's cheap" can be a fabulous travel strategy.

 The places are interesting, the life...not so much